Subham-Maity/prisma-the-ultimate-resource/README.md

 ### ⚡ Prisma Format

-- If you want to format prisma schema file then you can use this command `npx prisma format`
+- If you want to format prisma schema file, then you can use this command `npx prisma format`
 - GO to your .env file and add your database connection string in it.

 in my case, it is